drivelling-spinel/tartar/doc/STAGE4.md

 [ 0% ]   Loading officer and mutant enemies from Mac edition of Wolfendoom as extras
          and an option to spawn them in maps intead of their PWAD-defined versions

+[ 0% ]   Loading Arctic Wolf and Arctic Wolf SE additional enemies as extras
+         so that they can be spawned in the second part of the game allowing playthrough of the whole mod without swapping PWAD-s

 [ 99%]   Fix for SSG frames in Actic Wolf and Rheingold

 [100%]   Detect sampling rate in both big endian and little endian